 When Should Biblical Excommunication be Practiced?

 There are many unanswered questions in the Bible about when and for which sins excommunication should be put into effect.
 We are told about some sins and heresies which are specifically given as reasons for excommunication or for a behavior that seems something like excommunication, like “don’t even eat with them” (1 Corinthians 5:11).
 However, we are not given an exhaustive list.
 Presumably, many people within a church has some sins they are struggling to overcome.
 So, when should excommunication be applied?
 We can perhaps draw the following lessons from the excommunication passage in 1 Corinthians 5, for additional guidance.

 - It is severe.
 “It is actually reported that there is sexual immorality among you, and of a kind that even pagans do not tolerate: A man is sleeping with his father’s wife.”
 (1 Corinthians 5:1).
-If a church feels the need to practice excommunication regularly, my suspicion would be that there is something wrong in the leadership of that church.
+This was a sin Paul regarded as especially bad.
+In general, if a church feels the need to practice excommunication regularly, my suspicion would be that there is something wrong in the leadership of that church.
 In 1 Peter 5:3, there’s an exhortation to church leadership: “not domineering over those in your charge, but being examples in the flock.”